catpea/catpea-project/database/furkies-purrkies/poem-1260/index.md

 The future generations deserve better, they depend on us, to guide them towards real and effective education.

-Today, the best we have, are the great adventure trails, and the many narrated books written by clear thinking great beings…
+Today, the most profound we have, are still the great adventure trails, combined with the many narrated books written by clear thinking great beings…

-These eventually help the students understand, that to grow up, means to grow all the way up.
+These out in nature, and away from punishment, eventually help the students understand, that to grow up, means to grow all the way up.

 Until they too,